Generative Bayesian Optimization: Generative Models as Acquisition Functions: A general recipe for generative Bayesian optimization

 \section{A general recipe for generative Bayesian optimization}

 As seen in \Cref{sec:background}, using generative models for BO typically involves training a regression or classification model as an intermediate step to then train the candidate generator.
 The use of an intermediate model demands additional computational resources and brings in further sources of approximation errors which may hinder performance.
 Hence, we propose a framework to train the generative model directly from (noisy) observation values.
 The main idea is to train the model to approximate a target distribution proportional to BO's acquisition function and then use the learned generative model as a proposal for the next query locations.
-There are different approaches to do so, some of which have been previously explored in the literature, for specific acquisition functions, such as the probability of improvement \citep{Brookes2019cbas, Steinberg2025variational} and upper confidence bound \citep{Yun2025dibo}.
+There are different approaches to do so, some of which have been previously explored in the literature for specific acquisition functions, such as the probability of improvement \citep{Brookes2019cbas, Steinberg2025variational} and upper confidence bound \citep{Yun2025dibo}.
 However, we here focus on a general recipe to turn a generative model into a density following \emph{any} acquisition function that can be expressed as an expected utility.

-\paragraph{Utility functions.} Consider a likelihood-free BO setting \citep{Song2022lfbo}, where we aim to directly learn an acquisition function $\af_\iteridx:\domain\to\R$ at every BO round $\iteridx\in\{1,\dots, \niter\}$ based on available data.
+\paragraph{Utility functions.} Consider a likelihood-free BO setting \citep{Song2022lfbo}, where we aim to directly learn an acquisition function $\af_\iteridx:\domain\to\R$ from available data $\dataset_\iteridx$.
 If our acquisition function takes the form of an expected utility: